Environmental Health Perspectives

 Dartmouth Digital Commons Citation

 Hopkins, William Alexander; DuRant, Sarah Elizabeth; Staub, Brandon Patrick; Rowe, Christopher Lee; and Jackson, Brian Phillip, "Reproduction, Embryonic Development, and Maternal Transfer of Contaminants in the Amphibian Gastrophryne Carolinensis" (2006).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3554.